dayne/dayne.github.com/_posts/2020-03-12-the_time_is_now.md

 You can get an RTC for a Pi.
 Install the RTC,which comes with a battery, and then you just have to make it aware it has an RTC to use to keep track of time between reboots, set the time either manually or via an Internet connection once, and it will keep track of time like a normal computer (with some small amount of skew over time because no RTC is perfect)>

 Another offline time source is using a GPS.
-GPS adapters/attachments provide time and you can configure your Pi to pull time from that if it is available.
+GPS adapters/attachments provide time and you can configure your Pi to pull time from the GPS unit.
-@Chester we should default to installing htpdate and perhaps consider having it added to rc.local for on-boot (with a delay perhaps) as a back-up pathway but I think leaving the default ntp setup would be recommended as a more general solution. it doesn't hurt to double synchornize to correct time.. but I'd keep the default ntp pool approach over switching to an htpdate focused approach.

-What I really wish you could do is add htpdate as a fallback when the ntpdate pool fails.

-Bonus to htpdate approach is you can do your time sync via HTTPS meaning your time synchronization is fully encrypted and therefor more difficult to do cyber sniffing or attacks against.... but that isn't really a serious risk issue to worry about in t3 context

 ### Silly Examples of Getting the Date